Star Wars: Episode VII: The Force Awakens

 We learn from the opening crawl that Luke has disappeared.
 Why he has done so will actually be explained later, even if it’s only in one sentence.

 From the collapsed Empire, the First Order has arisen.
 Why didn’t they just call themselves the First or Second Galactic Empire?
 In the Expanded Universe, it was shown that the Empire needed more than the deaths of its two biggest leaders to collapse.
-In fact, the Empire lived on for over six years before finally collapsing with the death of the Emperor’s final clone and the destruction of the planet Byss in Dark Empire.
+In fact, the Empire lived on for over a dozen years before finally capitulating to the New Republic.

 Leia Organa-Solo now leads the Resistance, which is backed by the new Republic.
 Why is it not still called the Rebellion?
 Also, if the Resistance is backed by the new Republic, and if the First Order is an up-and-coming terrorist organization and an offshoot of the collapsed Empire, shouldn’t the First Order be calling themselves the Resistance and the Resistance be calling themselves the Republic Army?
 Plus, the First Order sounds nowhere near as sinister as the Galactic Empire.